Jelly MDHV

 Motorcycle accidents can lead to many types of injuries that could require the help of a lawyer to ensure that victims get appropriate compensation.

-Most motorcycle accidents involve some sort of head injury, which is why helmets are so important.
+Most motorcycle accidents involve some head injury, which is why helmets are so important.
 Unfortunately, helmets do not always prevent brain injuries, and motorcycle accident victims often suffer traumatic brain injuries at a higher rate than other types of motor vehicle accident victims.

-Road Rash
+Road rash

 Road rash is common in motorcycle accidents when riders are not wearing protective pants.
 It is important to wear protective gear so that you can avoid road rash or other injuries.
 If your protective gear is not strong enough, being dragged on the road can also lead to road rash.
 In minor forms, road rash can heal.
 But in severe cases, it can cause permanent scarring.